isleofcode/style-guide/scm-git-guides.md

 branching model.

 #### Main branches
 - `master` is master.
 Code should be cleaned, tested, and release-worthy.
-Merges to master are restricted to the project lead, and anyone they may nominate;
+  Permission to merge to master is restricted to the project lead, and anyone they may nominate;
 - `develop` is the group sandbox.
 Code should be feature-complete and not be breaking, but may be gappy.